Swimmer’s Ear - Natural Treatments

 Consult a doctor as soon as you begin to experience symptoms, they can indicate the most appropriate treatment to follow.

-Usually, bacteria that come along respiratory diseases can get to the ear canal and cause infection and inflammation.
+In some cases, bacteria that come along respiratory diseases can get to the ear canal and cause infection and inflammation.
 Some allergies lead to inflammation in eustachian tubes (the channels that connect your middle ear and throat).

 Visit this article: The brewer’s yeast diet